CedarGroveStudios/Punk_Console/README.md

 - MIDI control: A version that uses USB and/or UART MIDI is in the queue.
 Note that the `PunkConsole.mute` property could be used for note-on and note-off. `note_in_example.py` shows how muting can be used for individual notes.

 - CV control: A Eurorack version was discussed, it's just a bit lower on the to-do list, that's all.
+But you know, the first two examples use analog inputs for frequency and pulse width control.
+Just sayin'.

 ![Original Step Tone Generator Diagram](https://github.com/CedarGroveStudios/Punk_Console/blob/main/docs/CG_PunkConsole_04.jpeg)